What is ISO 27001:2013 Information Security Management System?

 Pakistan is steadily growing in Information technology infrastructure and data-driven businesses.
 This change is bringing stricter data- security and data- privacy laws.
 With existing and new cybersecurity threats, organizations must adopt data security standards prescribed by this Certification.

 TUV Austria Bureau of Inspection and Certification provides the best-in-class Certification.
-We take pride in delivering excellent services across a myriad of industries in Pakistan & Bangladesh.
+We take pride in delivering excellent services across various industries in Pakistan & Bangladesh.

 What is the Cost of ISO 27001 Certification in Pakistan?

-In today’s cloud computing environment, organizations that want to reduce costs without compromising information security are looking at this Certification as a value for money solution.
+Organizations that want to reduce costs without compromising information security in today’s cloud computing environment look at this Certification as a value-for-money solution.

-It is not possible to come up with the cost without a detailed risk assessment.
+It is impossible to calculate the cost without a detailed risk assessment.
 Price also depends on many factors like:

 - Size of Organization.